dutymate/mongo2dynamo/README.md

 - **Connection Setup**: Establishes connections to both MongoDB and DynamoDB.
 - **Extraction**: Extracts documents from MongoDB in configurable batches (default: 1000 documents per chunk).
 - **Transformation**: Transforms MongoDB BSON documents to DynamoDB-compatible format.
+- **Table Management**: Automatically checks if the DynamoDB table exists and creates it if needed, with user confirmation based on the auto-approve setting.
 - **Loading**: Loads transformed data into DynamoDB using the BatchWriteItem API.
 - **Error Handling**: Implements retry logic with exponential backoff for failed operations.

+**Table Creation Behavior**: When the target DynamoDB table doesn't exist, mongo2dynamo can automatically create it:
+- **With `--auto-approve`**: Tables are created automatically with a simple schema (using `id` as the primary key).
+- **Without `--auto-approve`**: The tool prompts for user confirmation before creating the table.
+- **Existing tables**: If the table already exists, the tool uses it as-is without modification.

 ## License